SemanticBeeng/lms-clean/report.md

 val c: LiftedInger a + b
 ~~~

 Notice that even though we use the same operator +, we necessary have to redefine it for LiftedInteger.
-But instead of actually summing integers, this new + operator will build the right Internal Represenation for this object-program operation.
+But instead of actually summing integers, this new + operator will build the right Internal Representation for this object-program operation.

 ### Internal representation and the Exp tree